|Project:||ESR-12: PhD at the Institute of Materials Science Barcelona, Spain|

 Nanoscale morphology and microstructure of organic thin films

-In the frame of SEPOMO, this project will address the role of the microstructure on the charge separation dynamics and degradation of OSCs.
-The PhD candidate will carry out a structural and spectroscopic investigation on novel tailor-made donor materials for enhancing the photovoltaic performance.
-The PhD candidate will receive specific training in structural and morphological methods (using local-probe and synchrotron-based techniques) at the Institute of Materials Science of Barcelona (ICMAB-CSIC, Spain) and in time-resolved spectroscopies at Technische Universität Chemnitz (TUC, Germany).
+This project will address the role of the microstructure on the charge separation dynamics and degradation of OSCs.
+The researcher will carry out a structural and spectroscopic investigation on novel tailor-made donor materials for enhancing the photovoltaic performance.
+The researcher will receive specific training in structural and morphological methods (using local-probe and synchrotron-based techniques) at the Institute of Materials Science of Barcelona (ICMAB-CSIC, Spain) and in time-resolved spectroscopies at Technische Universität Chemnitz (TUC, Germany).
 The central part of the work will take place at the ICMAB-CSIC in Barcelona, a research organization located on the Campus of the Universidad Autonoma de Barcelona that belongs to the centers of Excellence “Severo Ochoa” in Spain.
 There are planned secondments of 4 months at TUC (Chemnitz, Germany), 3 months at Rijksuniversiteit Groningen (RUG, Holland) and 2 months at Fundacio EURECAT (Barcelona).

 A complete training program will include participation in 4 specialized network schools on organic Solar Cells and in 5 training workshops on complementary and transferable Skills.

 Dr. Esther Barrena